 I first came to East Asian Medicine after experiencing a severe car accident, where my pelvis, hip and femur were shattered.
 Acupuncture and herbal medicine were effective in dealing with not only the pain, but also the recovery itself.
 This included the health of my body as well recovering from the mental trauma of the experience.
 The compassion shown to me by my holistic practitioners was incredible, and eventually I moved away from a career in creative design and corporate marketing to pursue this amazing healing practice.

 My Masters and Doctorate study was at Seattle Institute of East Asian Medicine (SIEAM, formerly known as SIOM), where I was clinically trained in acupuncture and herbal modalities from mainland China, Taiwan, Japan, and even France.

 My current practice involves an emphasis on structural examination for all aspects of disease – both musculoskeletal and internal disease manifestations, as I believe these to be inherently interconnected.
-Diagnosis is made using Structural and Movemement Energetics assessments, with treatment strategies that stem from the classical Zang Fu Bie Tong channel theory and the more modern Tung Acupuncture acupuncture theory.
+Diagnosis is made using Structural and Movemement Assessments, with treatment strategies that stem from the classical Zang Fu Bie Tong channel theory and the more modern Tung Acupuncture acupuncture theory.
 I also employ Manaka and Shonishin pediatric acupuncture when appropriate.